TTUNEPH2025/GN/docs/Screening.md

        * Ages 76-85 Screening as indicated
        * No screening need past age 85
      3. Cervical Cancer
+       * Screening age 25-65 with PAP w/HPV every 5 years or PAP every 3 years
+     4. Lung Cancer
+       * Low Dose CT scan 50-80 years old if smoking or used to smoke, and 20 pack year history
+     5. Prostate
+       * Start screening with PSA at 50 years old
 * Annual Dermatology exam
 ## **Other**
 * DEXA